 Although many countries have adopted return-free tax systems, most of them have simpler tax codes than the United States.
-Implementing a return-free system that most US taxpayers could participate in would require sweeping changes in the tax code to make it more similar to those of countries that already use return-free filing.
-Common elements of such codes include a "basic" rate for most taxpayers, the designation of individuals (rather than families) as the unit of taxation, taxation of interest and dividend at one rate (and at the source), exemption of some capital gains from taxation, and the paring of deductions, allowances, and credits.
+Implementing a return-free system that most US taxpayers could participate in would require sweeping changes in the tax code to make it more like those countries’.
+Common elements of such codes include a “basic” rate for most taxpayers, the designation of individuals (rather than families) as the unit of taxation, taxation of interest and dividends at one rate (and at the source), exemption of some capital gains from taxation, and the paring of deductions, allowances, and credits.

-Without any changes in the law, it might still be possible to fine-tune withholding formulas to meet the needs of most taxpayers.
+Without any changes in the law, it might still be possible to fine-tune withholding formulas to meet most taxpayers’ needs.
 But there’s no free lunch here: attaining the additional precision would add significant complexity to Form W-4 and the computation of withholding allowances.

 Gale, William G., and Janet Holtzblatt.
 1997.
 “On the Possibility of a No-Return Tax System.”
 National Tax Journal 50 (3): 475–85.

 US Department of the Treasury.
 2003.
 Return-Free Tax Systems: Tax Simplification Is a Prerequisite.
 Washington, DC: US Department of the Treasury.